LArSoft/larsoft.github.io/wiki/Special_Instructions_for_Major_Releases.md

     -   tagLAr patch v(MM+1)\_mm\_pp vMM\_mm\_pp
 -   Once this is done, make the appropriate changes, test, tag, and build normally

-Dealing with release candidate branches(#Dealing-with-release-candidate-branches)
+Dealing with release candidate branches
 ------------------------------------------------------------------------------------

 -   make a new build directory